 Mori extends the shelf-life and freshness of food by using natural, edible, and invisible coatings.

-The team at Cambridge Crops unravels the power of silk to tackle three of the major reasons that food goes bad: dehydration, oxidation and micro-organisms.
+The team at Mori unravels the power of silk to tackle three of the major reasons that food goes bad: dehydration, oxidation and micro-organisms.
 The water-based protective layer can be easily integrated at any wash step or station.
 This means different kinds of stakeholders can start slowing the natural spoiling process at multiple points in the supply chain.

 Mori is on Bill Gates’ list of top companies tackling agricultural greenhouse gas emissions.

 “Approximately one-third of all food produced gets lost or wasted every year.
 That’s bad for people who don’t have enough to eat, bad for farmers, and bad for the environment…[Mori is] working on protective skins that keep food fresh longer.” – Bill Gates

 Mori has already started solving large inefficiencies in the food supply chain, and aims to reduce food waste and increasing food accessibility.